 [CP, IR] In the 1980s an unprecedented process of change began in Latin America: nations turned toward democracy and the market.
 This seminar explores the literature on regime and economic change and, at the same time, encourages students to think about ways to study the post-reform period.
 The seminar begins by looking at the situation prior to the transition: the sources of Latin America’s over expanded state, economic decay, political instability, and democratic deficit.
 The seminar then focuses directly on the processes of transition, paying particular attention to the challenges encountered.
 It explores, theoretically and empirically, the extent to which democracy and markets are compatible.
 The seminar then places Latin America’s process of change in a global context: comparisons will be drawn with Asian and post-Socialist European cases.
 The seminar concludes with an overview of current shortcomings of the transition: Latin America’s remaining international vulnerability (the Tequila Crisis of 1995 and the Asian Flu of 1997), the rise of crime, drug trade, and neopopulism, the cleavage between nationalists and internationalists, the prospects for further deepening of reforms and the political backlash against reforms in the 2000s.
 This course fulfills the requirements of an advanced seminar in Political Science.

 Requisite: Some background in the economics and politics of developing areas.
 Limited to 15 students.
 Not open to first- and second-year students.
 Omitted 2011-12.
-Professor Corrales.2014-15: Not offered
+Professor Corrales.2015-16: Offered in Spring 2016

 490 Special Topics